OKR stands for Objectives and Key Results. The Objective is qualitative, and the Key Results (most often three) are quantitative.

-There are so many advantages of using Objective and Key Results (OKR).
-A few of them are listed down here.
+There are so many advantages to using Objective and Key Results (OKR).
+Some are listed down here.

 For team members and employees, some of the benefits include:

-- Getting praise and hearing from your co-workers;
+- Receiving praise and getting feedback from your co-workers;

-- Having a lightweight task manager for big goals and weekly objectives.
+- Having a lightweight task manager to track significant goals and weekly objectives.

 For leaders and managers, the benefits are:

-- Quickly knowing what's happening in a team;
+- Quickly knowing what's happening within a team;

 - Increasing productivity;